Shooting at the 1908 Summer Olympics – Men's 300 metre free rifle, team

 The men's team free rifle at 300 metres was one of 15 events on the shooting at the 1908 Summer Olympics programme.
 The competition was held on Thursday, 9 July 1908 and was extended after sunset to Friday, 10 July 1908 — it was the first shooting event of the Games.
 Fifty-four sport shooters from nine nations competed.
 The event was won by the team from Norway, improving on their second-place finish in 1900.
 Sweden made its debut in the event, taking silver.
 France repeated as bronze medalists.

 Ole Sæther was the first man to earn multiple medals in the event, having been on the 1900 Norwegian team as well as this year's squad.

 Background

 This was the second appearance of the men's 300 metre team rifle event, which was held 4 times between 1900 and 1920.

 The teams used different rifles.
-France shot with a Swiss Martini; Denmark used a Crag-Jørgensen; Greece and the Netherlands shot with a Mannlicher; Sweden used a government-issue Mauser; and Finland shot with a Mofferd.
+France shot with a Swiss Martini; Denmark used a Krag-Jørgensen; Greece and the Netherlands shot with a Mannlicher; Sweden used a government-issue Mauser; and Finland shot with a Mofferd.
 Norway used private match rifles.
 Due to winds blowing against the players, teams with light rifles faced more difficulty.

 Reigning Olympic champions Switzerland did not return.
 Finland, Great Britain, Greece, and Sweden each made their debut in the event.
 Belgium, Denmark, France, the Netherlands, and Norway each made their second appearance.